Best HD image converters to try in 2026: side-by-side comparison

 Pricing

 Media.io offers a dedicated HD image converter that upgrades photos to HD, 4K, or 8K, plus a standard image converter for JPG, PNG, TIFF, and BMP.
-It is part of a wider set of AI tools, but you can use just the HD converter if you want simple one-click upscaling for web or print.
+Its output removed the obvious pixelation and produced a larger image, but the detail recovery was modest.

 Best for